A simple method for seniority-zero quantum state preparation: Numerical results and discussion

 \subsubsection{State fidelity in all-electron calculations}

-We applied the oo-pCCD-UpCCD scheme, with amplitude threshold of 0.05, to all-electron calculations of \ce{C2H2} at $D_{CC} = 2.38$ \text{\AA} (i.e. $2.0 \times D_{eq}$) and \ce{N2} at $D_{NN}=2.5$ \text{\AA} (i.e. $2.1 \times D_{eq}$), in cc-pVDZ and cc-pVTZ basis sets.
+We applied the oo-pCCD-UpCCD scheme, with amplitude threshold of 0.1 (i.e. leading 3 amplitudes), to all-electron calculations of \ce{C2H2} at $D_{CC} = 2.38$ \text{\AA} (i.e. $2.0 \times D_{eq}$) and \ce{N2} at $D_{NN}=2.5$ \text{\AA} (i.e. $2.1 \times D_{eq}$), in cc-pVDZ and cc-pVTZ basis sets.
 Due to the number of qubits exceeding the capabilities of a state vector simulator, simulations were performed with the pytket-cutensornet tensor network simulator, and the exact ground states were approximated with Heat-Bath Configuration Interaction.
-The results are shown in Table \ref{tbl:all-electron}.
-In each case, states prepared with very shallow circuits (depth of 7 gates) have very high (stretched ethyne) or, at least, decent, i.e. $2\times$ better than HF (stretched dinitrogen), overlaps with HCI.
-For comparison, we have also constructed CVO-QRAM circuits, preparing states defined by as many highest CI coefficients as required to achieve a fidelity no smaller than that of the corresponding UpCCD state.
-The differences are striking: oo-pCCD-UpCCD required 2--3$\times10^2$ lower depth than CVO-QRAM.
+The results are shown in Table \ref{tbl:all-electron}, additional details are presented in the Supporting Information.
+In each case, states prepared with very shallow circuits (depth of 10 gates) have very high (stretched ethyne) or, at least, decent, i.e. $2\times$ better than HF (stretched dinitrogen), overlaps with HCI.
+For comparison, we have also constructed CVO-QRAM circuits, preparing states defined by as many of the CI coefficients with the largest absolute values as required to achieve a fidelity no smaller than that of the corresponding UpCCD state.
+The differences are striking: oo-pCCD-UpCCD required two orders of magnitude lower depth than CVO-QRAM.